 The Office of Evaluation Sciences (OES) translates insights from the social and behavioral sciences into concrete recommendations for how to improve Federal programs, policies, and operations.
-Composed of a small team of highly qualified experts, OES works closely with agency partners to design, pilot, and empirically measure the relative effectiveness and efficiency of these improvements.
+The team has a diverse scientific background, drawn from fields such as psychology, economics, and statistics, and brings experience testing program impacts in complex settings.

 The Office of Evaluation Sciences team:

 - Identifies how applications of behavioral insights can help an agency achieve its goals with greater success and efficiency, drawing on external research, best practices, and academic experts;

 - Identifies opportunities for rigorous, rapid pilot testing that quantifies the impact of these insights on outcomes of interest (e.g., increased enrollment in a program, dollars saved, etc.);

 - Provides conceptual and technical support on how best to design, implement, and analyze the pilot, including assisting with research design, regulatory clearance, and data analysis; and,

 - Reports on the findings and implications of these results, including scale-up potential, for both public policy and academic audiences.